MjayJeong/Yahtzee-Game/README.md

 4. View the final score at the end of the game.

 ## Files Included
-- `Yahtzee_two.py`: Python script implementing the game logic.
+- `Yahtzee.py`: An one-player version of the game
-- `README.md`: This file, explaining the project and how to use it.
+- `Yahtzee_two.py` : A two-player version of the game